 I said it fits nicely on many garage doors.

-None of the reviews or articles I read before purchasing mentioned that I needed to have a specific type of garage door.
-I was expecting a much simpler installation for the Matador kit than I actually had.
+I read several articles and reviews or articles of the Matador kit before purchasing it.
+None mentioned that I needed a specific garage door type.
+That meant I was expecting a simpler installation for the Matador garage door insulation kit than I actually had.

 Will It Work On Your Garage Door?

-A pan style garage door is simply a thin layer of steel between you and the outside world.
+A pan-style garage door is simply a thin layer of steel between you and the outside world.
 If you could see a side cutaway view of the door, it looks like an “L” shape.

-If you’ve ever seen dented garage doors, or doors that have been snapped in half because something ran into it, chances are it was a cheap, pan-style garage door.
+If you’ve ever seen dented garage doors or doors that have been snapped in half because something ran into them, chances are it was a cheap, pan-style garage door.